stefanofa/awesome/TOPICS.md

 *   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
 It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack

-## database

-*   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
-It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack

-*   [neondatabase/neon](https://github.com/neondatabase/neon) - Neon: Serverless Postgres.
-We separated storage and compute to offer autoscaling, branching, and bottomless storage.

-*   [kysely-org/kysely](https://github.com/kysely-org/kysely) - A type-safe typescript SQL query builder

-*   [tursodatabase/libsql](https://github.com/tursodatabase/libsql) - libSQL is a fork of SQLite that is both Open Source, and Open Contributions.

 ## keyvalue

 *   [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions.
 It works as a simple key value database store and backend with support for React, Next.js, Vue, Node, and any Javascript stack